bpasanek/puzzlecode/README.md

 3. cd src
 4. make

-In one canonical pentomino puzzle, the 12 pentomino pieces are packed into a 6 x 10 grid.
-This 6 x 10 puzzle has been solved computationally and it is known that there are 2,339 ways to fit 12 pentominoes into a 6 x 10 grid.

-One of our first jobs is to rewrite this code to solve sonnet-shaped puzzles.
+We hope to rewrite this code to solve sonnet-shaped puzzles.
 In the case of sonnets, we have 14 x 10 grids (14 lines, 10 syllables per line).
 English majors may note that 6 x 10 is the shape of a sestet, the last six lines of a sonnet.
 Traditionally, the sestet provides an answer to the question posed in the first eight lines of the poem called the "octave."
 It may then be ideal (and cleverly meaningful) to pack the octave and sestet of our sonnets separately.
 Brad thinks below out loud about what this packing will entail.
 For one thing, most pieces will have to appear more than once (at least once in the sestet, then most or all will appear again in the octave, a few two or three times more).
-It would be most elegant to pack the octave with as many different shapes as will fit.
+It would be most elegant to pack the octave with as many different shapes as will fit (each of the pentominos and each of the tetrominos); piecifying the puzzle this way also makes the solving of the sonnet more challenging as a pieces from the sestet may be incongrously inserted into the octave and vice versa.

 ### Create New Puzzles
 To create a new puzzle...